ChanthMiao/ghc-wiki-mirror/GHC-Status.md

 ## Future releases

-- GHC %9.2.3 is currently being prepared and should be available by end of May
+- GHC %9.2.4 is currently being prepared and should be available by end of May
 - GHC %9.4.1 is currently in the alpha stage and will be delivered in the next few months (June/July)

 ## Previous releases

 The release plans for previous releases are here:

+- GHC %9.2.2
+- GHC %9.2.1
 - [GHC 9.0.1](status/ghc-9.0.1)
 - GHC 8.10.7
 - GHC 8.10.6